jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I have checked Halley's calculations against the observations from 1531, 1607, and 1682.
 The orbital elements match within the margin of observational error.

-I also calculated the gravitational perturbations from Jupiter and Saturn—these giants will pull the comet slightly off course, delaying its return by perhaps a year or two.

-Accounting for these perturbations, I predict the comet's return between late 1758 and early 1759.
+The giant planets, Jupiter and Saturn, may pull the comet slightly off its course as it passes—enough to delay its return.
+By how much, I cannot yet say.
+The calculation is beyond what any of us can finish at this time.

 Halley's method is sound.
-If the comet returns as predicted, it will prove Newton's law governs the entire heavens—planets, moons, and comets alike.
+If the comet returns near 1758, it will prove Newton's law governs the entire heavens—planets, moons, and comets alike.

 I pray one of us will live to see it.